 Nevertheless, I kept thinking that it was great to take his portrait in a relaxed atmosphere.
 And such an opportunity arose several years later, letting me film him at work.

 Valery Koshlyakov is experimenting a lot in his work.
-But one of the distinctive features of his style is frequent use of cardboard from packaging boxes for household appliances.
+But one of the distinctive features of his style is the frequent use of cardboard from packaging boxes for household appliances.
 The technique that he had developed since his student days when due to a lack of money for canvases, he used materials that were at hand.

 He also diluted the paint with white pigment because the former was always in short supply.
 It became liquid, absorbed poorly, flowed down on cardboards, leaving traces.
 All this gives the impression of unfinished work, a sketch or defect.